-It is recommended that Firm's carefully assess how and when temporary handling rules can be applied.
+It is recommended that Firms carefully assess how and when temporary handling rules can be applied and has an appropriate policy.
 The guidance rules should not be relied upon to provide an exemption for the majority of transactions undertaken for clients where a firm is responsible for safeguarding and administering those assets under CASS 6.